Poverty Point (Cooloola) camping area

 Generators: Prohibited

-Essentials: Drinking water, fuel or gas stove, rubbish bags, first-aid kit, insect repellent, sunscreen and clean firewood, such as untreated mill off-cuts, not bush wood.
+Essentials: Drinking water, fuel or gas stove, rubbish bags, sealable containers to store waste until disposal to minimise negative interactions with wildlife, first aid, insect repellent, sunscreen and clean firewood, such as untreated mill off-cuts, not bush wood.
 Collecting and burning wood (including leaves and twigs for kindling) from the recreation area is illegal.
 Portable toilets are preferred.

 Mobile phone coverage: Not available.